 As people live longer and longer, managing the needs of the aging population is more important than ever.
 Medical and technological advancements are changing healthcare for the better, giving facility designers and medical professionals new ways to provide flexible models of care and help individuals age in place.
 In partnership with J&J Flooring Group, this toolbox will be open to all - more details here.

 The built environment plays an important role in patient, staff, and resident safety, as the physical design of a healthcare facility directly affects outcomes such as medical errors, falls, infections, and staff injuries.
 Among the many environmental measures that can be taken to improve safety outcomes are single-bed patient rooms, air quality control, reduced noise levels, easy-to-clean surfaces, accessible alcohol hand-rub dispensers, and ceiling lifts.
-The full Safety Toolbox will be available in 2017.

 While healthcare facilities are meant to be a place for healing, the use of hazardous and toxic materials in healthcare environments poses a serious health concern to patients and staff.
 A better alternative: incorporating various sustainable design features into healthcare environments to improve patient health, increase staff efficiency, and reduce energy consumption, waste, and the use of toxic materials.
 The full Sustainbility Toolbox will be available in 2017.